erroronline1/caro/readme.md

 [Content](#content)

 ### Manual
-The application provides a quick reference manual within the *About CARO App*-section.
+The application provides a customizable quick reference manual within the *About CARO App*-section.
 On installation a default manual will be inserted in the [default language](#runtime-variables).

 Set up the manual according to your users comprehension.
 While editing single entries you can select affected permission roles to unclutter the displayed entries for others.

+The full documentation can be accessed here too.

 ## Communication
 ![sample communication menu](http://toh.erroronline.one/caro/communication%20menu%20en.png)